-Cross Rental Services have a large range of portable heaters which are suitable for numerous applications such as warehouse heating, hospital use & marquee heating.
+Cross Rental Services have a large range of heating hire solutions which are suitable for numerous applications such as warehouse heating, hospital use & marquee heating.
 In this blog post we will go over the various types of heaters there are and the applications they are most suitable for.

 The main benefit of electric heaters is that they are simple to use, however they have the downside of having limited functionality if no 3-phase power is present.
 There are three types of electric heater: